-- Stop engine, wait for all moving parts to stop, and remove the key. - Loosen retaining clips and remove air cleaner compartment cover. - Remove paper element.
+- Stop engine, wait for all moving parts to stop, and remove key or pull out spark plug lead. - Loosen retaining clips and remove air cleaner compartment cover. - Remove paper element.
 Check the condition of the paper element.
-Replace if dirty, bent or damaged. - Do NOT wash or use pressurized air to clean paper element or inner element.
+Replace if dirty, bent, or damaged.

+• Do NOT wash or use pressurized air to clean paper element or inner element.